mmcnicol/presentations/estimation.md

 estimates help in project selection over a wider time frame. so the organisation can make rational economic decisions.

-estimates are made with imperfect information. an estimate is a best guess based on available information. your guess will often be wrong.
+estimates are made with imperfect information. an estimate is a best guess, a forcast about the future, based on available information. your guess will often be wrong.

 a good estimate would minimise the difference between how long something should take, and how long it actually took.